smitsekhadiaa/smitsekhadiaa/README.md

 - ⌨ Mastering Data Structures and Algorithms.
 <!-- - 🤖 Currently Exploring Deep Learning -->
 - 🕸 Looking Forward to Collaborate on Web-Devlopment Projects.
-- 👨‍🍳I like to solve challanges on CodeChef when i am bored.
+- 💻I like to solve issues and contribute to open source repos.

 - 📫 How to reach me **smitsekhadia99@gmail.com**
 <br>